History of tattooing: Philippines

 Ancient tattoos can also be found among mummified remains of various Igorot peoples in cave and hanging coffin burials in northern Luzon, with the oldest surviving examples of which going back to the 13th century.
 The tattoos on the mummies are often highly individualized, covering the arms of female adults and the whole body of adult males.
 A 700 to 900-year-old Kankanaey mummy in particular, nicknamed "Apo Anno", had tattoos covering even the soles of the feet and the fingertips.
 The tattoo patterns are often also carved on the coffins containing the mummies.

 When Antonio Pigafetta of the Magellan expedition (c.
-1521) first encountered the Visayans of the islands, he repeatedly described them as "painted all over."
+1521) first encountered the Visayans of the islands, he repeatedly described them as "painted all over".
 The original Spanish name for the Visayans, "Los Pintados" ("The Painted Ones") was a reference to their tattoos.

 Tattoos were known as batuk (or batok) or patik among the Visayan people; batik, buri, or tatak (compare with Samoan tatau) among the Tagalog people; buri among the Pangasinan, Kapampangan, and Bicolano people; batek, butak, or burik among the Ilocano people; batek, batok, batak, fatek, whatok (also spelled fatok), or buri among the various Igorot peoples; and pangotoeb (also spelled pa-ngo-túb, pengeteb, or pengetev) among the various Manobo peoples.
 These terms were also applied to identical designs used in woven textiles, pottery, and decorations for shields, tool and weapon handles, musical instruments, and others.
 Most of the names are derived from Proto-Austronesian *beCik ("tattoo") and *patik ("mottled pattern").

 Affixed forms of these words were used to describe tattooed people, often as a synonym for "renowned/skilled person"; like Tagalog batikan, Visayan binatakan, and Ilocano burikan.
 Men without tattoos were distinguished as puraw among Visayans, meaning "unmarked" or "plain" (compare with Samoan pulaʻu).
 This was only socially acceptable for children and adolescents, as well as the asog (feminized men, usually shamans); otherwise being a puraw adult usually identified someone as having very low status.
 In contrast, tattoos in other ethnic groups (like the Manobo people) were optional, and no words that distinguished tattooed and non-tattooed individuals exist in their languages.
-Though when tattoos are present, they are still have to follow various traditional rules when it comes to placement and design.
+Though when tattoos are present, they still have to follow various traditional rules when it comes to placement and design.